-- Check that the porcelain insulator around the center electrode on each spark plug is a medium-to-light tan (the ideal color when the motorcycle is ridden normally). - 2.
-Check that all spark plugs installed in the engine have the same color.
+- 1 Check that the porcelain insulator around the center electrode on each spark plug is a medium-to-light tan (the ideal color when the motorcycle is ridden normally) - 2 Check that all spark plugs installed in the engine have the same color

 If any spark plug shows a distinctly different color, the engine could be defective.
 Do not attempt to diagnose such problems yourself.
-Instead, have a Yamaha dealer check the motorcycle.
+Instead, have a Yamaha dealer check the motorcycle a Spark plug gap

-Check each spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary.
+3 Check each spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary

-Specified spark plug: BPR7ES (NGK) or W22EPR-U (DENSO)
+Specified spark plug BPR7ES (NGK) or W22EPR-U (DENSO)